cmordinibluhm/pic10c_hw1/readme.md

 #### submission

-### IDEAS:
+### IDEAS
 - use Qt para los graficos?
+No, that time should be allocated to working on my final project
-- include the history at the beginning
+- include the history of the card game at the beginning of the program
+- table of contents for this readme file with internal links to the different sections
+- escribir en espanol lo mas posible

+### QUESTIONS I HAVE ABOUT THE ASSIGNMENT
+- how do I make a gamelog.txt to store important information?
+I have never done this kind of thing before.

 ### WHAT I'M GRADED ON
 - at least 20 commit messages.
 These should be descriptive and concise
 - at least a master and experimental branch
 - at least 1 merge that is non-fast-forward
 - other: do something extra (ie conflict resolution, 3-way merging, creating .gitignore files)
+    - I will do a .gitignore for sure
 - have only txt files unless there is a really good reason, in which case you have to explain it in readme.md

+### PROJECT JOURNAL

+Journal begins at the time of the fourth commit.

+#### 08.05.2018
+Today I worked on the assignment for the first time in quite a while.
+I modified readme.md a bit and copied the code Professor Salazar provided for us for the files cards.h, cards.cpp, and siete-y-medio.cpp.